Boundary Discontinuity Designs: Theory and Practice: Introduction

-Building on our review of empirical strategies used for pooled estimation in BD designs, in Section \ref{sec: Pooling-Based -- Methodological Results} we also overview the main methodological results in \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} for pooling-based estimation and inference.
-These methods are viewed as univariate RD designs based on the shortest distance to the assignment boundary, and hence are related to identification, estimation, and inference over a specific one-dimensional submanifold curve on the plane, defined by the assignment boundary.
-Recognizing this mathematical structure, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} establish their formal results leveraging concepts from geometric measure theory \citep{federer2014geometric}.
-After reviewing these ideas, we briefly discuss how estimation and inference can be conducted using the state-of-the-art methods from the RD design literature \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT,Calonico-Cattaneo-Farrell_2020_ECTJ}.
+While pooling-based methods are widely used in empirical work, their econometric properties are not well understood.
+In ongoing research, \cite{Cattaneo-Titiunik-Yu_2025_BDD-Pooling} formally study identification, estimation, and inference for these methods, recast as a univariate RD design based on the shortest distance to the assignment boundary.
+The results leverage geometric measure theory \citep{federer2014geometric} upon recognizing the assignment boundary as a one-dimensional submanifold curve on the plane, and enable estimation and inference using state-of-the-art RD methods \citep{Calonico-Cattaneo-Titiunik_2014_ECMA,Calonico-Cattaneo-Farrell-Titiunik_2019_RESTAT,Calonico-Cattaneo-Farrell_2020_ECTJ}.
 Some of this work is conceptually related to a recent paper by \cite{chen2025semiparametric}, who study estimation and inference for integral functionals on submanifolds when using nonparametric sieve estimation.

-Section \ref{sec: Distance-based and Location-Based Methods} discusses heterogeneity analysis and subsequent aggregation of causal treatment effects along the boundary.
-Although the boundary average treatment effect parameter emerging from pooling-based methods discussed in Section \ref{sec: Pooling-Based Methods} is often of interest, and provides a useful aggregate measure of average treatment effects, the richness of the two-dimensional assignment in BD designs offer the opportunity to explore heterogeneous treatment effects along the assignment boundary.
-In geographic applications, this heterogeneity is directly linked to the geographic location of the units, providing useful information about how treatment effects vary in space; in non-geographic settings, the heterogeneity is directly linked to features of the units that are captured by the bivariate score variable, and hence the interpretation is necessarily application-specific.
-Thus, Section \ref{sec: Distance-based and Location-Based Methods} begins by introducing the boundary average treatment effect curve, which captures the average treatment effect for each point along the assignment boundary.
-We also discuss how other aggregate causal effects can be recovered from that building block parameter, such as the weighted boundary average treatment effect and the largest average treatment effect.
+The boundary average treatment effect parameter emerging from the pooling-based methods is useful, but the richness of the two-dimensional BD assignment offers the opportunity to explore heterogeneous treatment effects along the assignment boundary.
+In geographic applications, the heterogeneity is directly linked to the geographic location of the units, providing useful information about how treatment effects vary in space; in non-geographic settings, the heterogeneity is directly linked to unit features that are captured by the bivariate score, and hence its interpretation is necessarily application-specific.